-One of the biggest frequently problems reported by a lot of squash players is achieving a consistent level of performance.
+One of the most frequently reported problems by many squash players, is the inability to achieve and maintain a consistent level of performance.
 That familiar and frustrating feeling of playing your best squash one day, and then walking on court for your next performance and feeling like you’ve never hit a ball before, is one that has affected most regular players at one time or another.
 There are always certain things that you can’t exert any influence over in relation to your performance, but what you can do is ensure that you ‘control the controllable’ – one of the best ways of doing this, is to develop a ‘Pre-Performance Routine’.

 Consistency in performance is something that every player of every sport strives for, but it can be a very difficult thing to achieve for many reasons.
 A lot of sportspeople forget that their performance isn’t totally reliant on their efforts – there are many other things that affect our performance levels, including environment (e.g. temperature, physical condition of the court), other people (e.g. poor refereeing, your opponent playing above your expectations of their ability), and your own mind (e.g. residual stress from work/family).

 All too often players neglect to consider these factors, however, and become too self-absorbed as to the roots of their performance consistency issues.
 Rarely do all of the stars align perfectly when it comes to performance, and there are always going to be things that affect us that we, unfortunately, can’t exert any influence over – recognising and understanding this is a first important step toward optimising the consistency of your performance.